Mental health check-in for AU students

 Anxiety is our normal reaction to stress.
 We all experience different levels of stress throughout our lives in response to life events, and this is okay.

 During times of uncertainty, managing anxiety is important for our own mental health.
-For example, Talklife has Ten Tips to Manage Anxiety During COVID-19.
+For example, Talklife has 10 tips to manage anxiety during COVID-19.

 Don’t forget AU students can reach out 24/7 Homewood Health Health and Wellness.